bareos/bareos/pull_request_template.md

 - [ ] Purpose of the PR is understood
 - [ ] Commit descriptions are understandable and well formatted
 - [ ] Check backport line
+- [ ] Required backport PRs have been created

 ##### Source code quality
 - [ ] Source code changes are understandable